ghogen/vscode-docs/docs/containers/python-configure-containers.md

 The image above is a problematic configuration because a port **less than** 1024 was selected.

 To solve this issue, modify your Dockerfile and `tasks.json` file in the manner shown in the [Running your containerized app as a non-root user](#running-your-containerized-app-as-a-nonroot-user) section.
+[redundant since this was previously mentioned]

+[First, strip out Python-specific language]
+[Consider moving up the Django/Flask into a python callout section] [general OS issues such as Linux file permissions should be grouped together- recommend Add Docker Files to workspace]